nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The add item command will be executed by `AddItemCommand`.
+The add inventoryItem command will be executed by `AddItemCommand`.
 Items added will be stored in `ItemsList`.

-Given below is an example usage scenario and how the add item mechanism behaves at each step.
+Given below is an example usage scenario and how the add inventoryItem mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `TrackO` will be initialized with the initial TrackO state, and the `ItemsList` will contain sample data.

 Step 2.
-The user executes `addi i/keys q/10` command to add 10 keys to item list in TrackO.
-The `addi` command creates an `AddItemCommandParser` which checks the necessary input arguments for item name (prefixed by `i/`) and quantity (prefixed by `q/`) are present before parsing the arguments into an `AddItemCommand` object.
-The `AddItemCommand` calls `Model#addItem()` to add the item and its corresponding quantity into the items list.
+The user executes `addi i/keys q/10` command to add 10 keys to inventoryItem list in TrackO.
+The `addi` command creates an `AddItemCommandParser` which checks the necessary input arguments for inventoryItem name (prefixed by `i/`) and quantity (prefixed by `q/`) are present before parsing the arguments into an `AddItemCommand` object.
+The `AddItemCommand` calls `Model#addItem()` to add the inventoryItem and its corresponding quantity into the inventoryItems list.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#addItem()`, so the incomplete item will not be saved to `ItemsList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#addItem()`, so the incomplete inventoryItem will not be saved to `ItemsList`.

 </div>

-The following sequence diagram shows how the add item operation works:
+The following sequence diagram shows how the add inventoryItem operation works:

 _{insert sequence diagram}_